mmmries/bayesic_rs/README.md

 # Bayesic

-A string matching library similar to a NaiveBayes classifier, but optimized for use cases where you have many possible matches.
+A string matching library similar to a NaiveBayes classifier, but optimized for use cases where you have many possible categories.

 This is especially useful if you have two large lists of names/titles/descriptions to match with each other.